redpesk-common/canbus-binding/docs/2-Installation.md

 # Prerequisites

-- An AGL system installed with latest Chinook version (>3.0.2).
+* An AGL system installed with latest Chinook version \(&gt;3.0.2\).

-- Make sure you built the AGL generator else you will not be able to generate custom low-level CAN binding.
+* Make sure you built the AGL generator else you will not be able to generate custom low-level CAN binding.
 Generator can be found [here](http://github.com/iotbzh/can-config-generator) with the attached instruction to install and run it.

-It will produce a *configuration-generated.cpp* file to paste in the source, *src/*, directory.
+It will produce a _configuration-generated.cpp_ file to paste in the source, _src/_, directory.

-- Make sure you already set up the AGL SDK using the following [guide](http://docs.iot.bzh/docs/getting_started/en/dev/reference/setup-sdk-environment.html).
+* Make sure you already set up the AGL SDK using the following [guide](http://docs.iot.bzh/docs/getting_started/en/dev/reference/setup-sdk-environment.html).

 To get the correct SDK version installed, you **must** prepare your environment with the **chinook-next** version.
 To do so, run the following command in your docker image: